-We have been working together for the past year on a project called “Wahbung: Our Tomorrows Imagined” to create a shared vision and pathway towards Mino Pimatisiwin (“the good life” in Cree) for First Nations people in the province of Manitoba in Canada.
-This project is an initiative of the Assembly of Manitoba Chiefs, in partnership with three other local indigenous organisations and the University of Manitoba, and with support from Reos Partners.
+In 2019, we worked on a project called “Wahbung: Our Tomorrows Imagined” to create a shared vision and pathway towards Mino Pimatisiwin (“the good life” in Cree) for First Nations people in the province of Manitoba in Canada.
+This project was an initiative of the Assembly of Manitoba Chiefs, in partnership with three other local indigenous organisations and the University of Manitoba, and with support from Reos Partners.

 The two of us have led a facilitation team made up of First Nations and Reos members, including Marcia Anderson, Brenna Atnikov, Moriah Davis, Mike Kang, Amanda Meawasige, Dean Parisian, and Darlene Spence.
 This team organised, designed, and led four multi-day workshops of a scenario team composed of Elders, Knowledge Keepers, youth, and First Nations leaders in health, education, community development, and child welfare.
 Our primary objective has been to support the scenario team to develop a shared set of answers to four strategic questions: